crosswalk-project/crosswalk-website/_notes/landing-page.md

 Use new features confidently.
 Crosswalk supports otherwise unpredictable properties and APIs, whether they are in CSS or JavaScript.

-#### Use Device APIs, with or without CordovaWhether your using Cordova or not, the Crosswalk supports the Geolocation API, the File API, the vibraton API and more.
+#### Use Device APIs, with or without Cordova

+Whether your using Cordova or not, the Crosswalk supports the Geolocation API, the File API, the vibration API and more.

 #### Flexbox is ready with Crosswalk